 - Healthcare costs are 5.6% below the average

 - Local spending is 5.2% less

 So, it’s true—you really can have your house and live in it too!

 Other Financial Benefits of Moving to the Charleston Area

-The Charleston, SC, cost of living is close to average, which means a move here helps you avoid the inflation of other major cities.
+Charleston's cost of living is close to average, which means a move here helps you avoid the inflation of other major cities.
 There are also other financial benefits to relocating to the Holy City.
-For instance, South Carolina property taxes rank among the lowest in America.
-The effective real estate tax rate in SC is 0.57%, compared to North Carolina’s 0.85% or Georgia’s 0.94%.
-Purchasing a home at a comparable price could cost you more in taxes in a state that requires a higher obligation from homeowners.

 Finding Your Dream Home at the Right Cost